 How?
 Create an ebook or a report for everyone who provides their contact details.
 The ebook should provide a solution to your customers’ biggest problem.
 For example, if you sell pools and you know that finding the time to keep the pool clean is one of their biggest headaches, your ebook could be called “How To Keep Your Pool Clean In Less Than 3 Minutes A Day”.

-Offer it as a free download if they sign up to your newsletter (oh, yes, you need one of those too and it needs to go out at least every 6 weeks).
+Offer it as a free download if they sign up for your newsletter (oh, yes, you need one of those too, and it needs to go out at least every 6 weeks).

 3. Start playing with Social Media for fun:

 Set up a personal Facebook and Twitter account and start playing with it.
 It’s really wise to get comfortable on Facebook and Twitter personally before you launch your business social media strategy.

 4. Start now:

 Social media is still very new for the vast majority, so people are really forgiving if you make a mistake or do something dumb.
 But they won’t be tolerant forever, so best to get in now and make your mistakes quickly with minimal collateral damage whilst you can.